maxijabase/MGEMod/README.md

 * Added start time tracking in duels
 * Added previous and new score tracking in duels
 * Added elo tracking in duels, displaying previous elo and new elo of each player in every match record
-* Added new `!elo` command to toggle client score display (like a local-only no stats)

 ## Arena & Gameplay

 * Split the `mgemod_spawns.cfg` file into map-specific files for better performance and UX while editing arenas
 * Added the possibility of blocking class change once the duel has started and score is still 0-0, via a new arena `classchange` property in the map config file
-* Modified !add command to support a player name as argument to join the arena that player is in (`!add @ampere`)
-* Added `mgemod_clear_projectiles` (0/1) ConVar to allow server owners to enable/disable projectile deletion upon the start of a new round
 * Blocked eureka effect teleport usage
 * Blocked the repeating resupply sound due to some maps not blocking them in certain arenas
 * Fixed a small bug in the random spawn logic